 Detailed instructions on how to meet the requirements of the CCP are available in the CCP Instruction Guide.

-If, after reviewing the Instruction Guide, you still have questions about the CCP, view the CCP frequently asked questions, register online for a CCP Information Session, or contact the CLPNM Practice Department at firstname.lastname@example.org, 204-663-1212 or 1-877-663-1212 toll-free.
+If, after reviewing the Instruction Guide, you still have questions about the CCP, view the CCP frequently asked questions, register online for a CCP Information Session, or contact the CLPNM Practice Department at email@example.com, 204-663-1212 or 1-877-663-1212 toll free.